Philharmonia (A Fanfare) (1992)

 First Performance: 15 October 1992 / Avery Fischer Hall, New York City / The New York Philharmonic / Michael Morgan

-Dedication: "Commissioned for the 150th Anniversary of the New York Philharmonic.”
+Dedication: "Commissioned by the Philharmonic Society of New York for the 150th Anniversary of the New York Philharmonic.”

 Publisher: ECS Publishing | Rental